KamiLimu1/Task1/ReadMe.md

 1. Your first task:
 Research and write briefly about these two technologies on your own ReadMe file.

-2. On the same ReadMe for (1) above, reate a guide on any technology/ programming language concept that interests you.
+2. On the same ReadMe for (1) above, create a guide on any technology/ programming language concept that interests you.
 For example, you might decide to write about inheritance in Java or the fundamentals of HTML/ CSS.
 Whatever you decide to work on and its length is up to you.
 The only deliverable is a Github Page containing the above two incomplete parts followed by your guide.
 Incorporate as many screenshots as you wish.

 All the best!